Mymyilmaz/idmanagement.gov/_ficampmo/pivcardbody.md

     <p>
       The purpose of this document is to provide the following information:
       <ol type="i">
-          <li>Provide a list of the artifacts, forms, and/or documentation that must be submitted by the Evaluation Lab (<i>Lab</i>) to the FIPS 201 EP as part of the application package submission.</li>
+          <li class="margin-bottom-03">Provide a list of the artifacts, forms, and/or documentation that must be submitted by the Evaluation Lab (<i>Lab</i>) to the FIPS 201 EP as part of the application package submission.</li>
-          <li>Document the requirements that apply to the PIV Card Body evaluation.</li>
+          <li class="margin-bottom-03">Document the requirements that apply to the PIV Card Body evaluation.</li>
-          <li>Specify the evaluation criteria and approval mechanisms that the <i>Labs</i> will use to verify the Product's compliance with the requirements that apply to this category.</li>
+          <li class="margin-bottom-03">Specify the evaluation criteria and approval mechanisms that the <i>Labs</i> will use to verify the Product's compliance with the requirements that apply to this category.</li>
       </ol>
     </p>
   </li>